bsidestlv/bsidestlv.com/content/register/_index.md

     weight: 40
 ---

+Due to popular demand, we will resume *IN PERSON* registration for the best security community conference in Israel!
+Registration will re-open June 28, 2022 at 09:00AM  Israel time and will remain open until we run out of tickets.

+Note: space is limited.

+We will enable access to the event based on space available only.

+Live streaming of both tracks will be available on our website, so you can join remotely!

+New speakers added to the lineup, check out the updated agenda!

+---

 ## Our Sponsors

 We would like to thank you loyal sponsors for supporting our event this year!